Adaptive Diffusion Schemes for Heterogeneous Networks: Heterogeneous diffusion networks with MSE-based adaptive combiners

 Consider a collection of $N$ nodes connected according to a certain topology, as depicted in Fig.~\ref{fig:distributed}.
 Each node $k$ shares information with its neighbors and we denote this neighborhood of $k$, excluding the node itself, $\mathcal{\bar{N}}_k$, while $\mathcal{N}_k = \mathcal{\bar{N}}_k \cup \{k\}$.
-The network objective at every time instant $n$ is to obtain, in a distributed manner, a vector $\w(n)$ minimizing certain global cost function $J\left[ \w(n)\right]$.
+The network objective at every time instant $n$ is to obtain, in a distributed manner, the solution that minimizes a certain global cost function $J\left[ \w(n)\right]$.

 In this work, we consider that the global cost and the individual cost of each agent are the mean-square error (MSE).
-In particular, we consider the following setting: At every time instant $n$, each node $k$ has access to a scalar measurement $d_k(n)$ and a regression column vector ${\bf{u}}_{k}(n)$ of length $M$, both realizations of zero-mean random processes.
+In particular, we consider a linear estimation setting: At every time instant $n$, each node $k$ has access to a scalar measurement $d_k(n)$ and a regression column vector ${\bf{u}}_{k}(n)$ of length $M$, both realizations of zero-mean random processes.
 We assume that these measurements are related via some unknown column vector $\wo(n)$ of length $M$ through a linear model

 where $v_k(n)$ denotes measurement noise and is assumed to be a realization of a zero-mean white random process with power $\sigma_{v,k}^2$ and independent of all other variables across the network.
-The objective of the nodes is estimating the (possibly) time-varying parameter vector $\wo(n)$.
+The objective of the network is estimating the (possibly) time-varying parameter vector $\wo(n)$.

+{In standard ATC or CTA diffusion strategies, adaptation and combination phases are iterated to solve this estimation problem in an adaptive and distributed manner.
+In particular, the ATC scheme has the following two steps

+where an intermediate estimation $\phiM_k(n)$ is calculated as a function of these elements: the previous estimation $\w_k(n-1)$, current local data $\{\uM_k(n) , d_k(n)\}$ and a state vector $\mathbf{\eta}_k$ that incorporates any other information needed for filter adaptation.
+Some typical choices for the adaptation stage \eqref{eq:diffusion_ATC1} are least-mean-squares (LMS), normalized least-mean-squares (NLMS), Affine Projection Algorithm (APA) \cite{sayed2008adaptive}, etc. $\phiM_k(n)$ is then shared with the neighbors and combined by means of the coefficients $c_{\ell k}(n),\:\ell\in{\cal N}_k$, to calculate $\w_k(n)$.}

+{Note that we assume that the update rules on \eqref{eq:diffusion_ATC1} can be different among the nodes but all of them try to solve the same estimation task.
+This is complementary to other approaches such us multitask networks \cite{chen2015diffusion}, where each node solves a different but related task.}